Solar Whiz Commercial — FAQ’s

 10) How noisy is the commercial ventilation fan?

-The noise of the fan from the SW7000 compares to the fan of a refrigerator (<50dBA) but will be on the roof.
+The noise of the fan from the SW-AU-C-110 compares to an A/C unit at 30 meters distance(<70dBA) but will be on the roof.

 11) What are the components of a Solar Whiz?

 Our commercial units are made up of 4 main components:

 - 24 Volt DC software-controlled brushless motor with double-shielded ball bearings.

 - Stainless steel fan body, motor arms and fasteners